Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/retrieve-info-for-a-call.md

 You will need to:

 1. Set up a call and obtain the call UUID.
-You could use the 'connect an inbound call' Code Snippet to do this.
+You could use the 'connect an inbound call' code snippet to do this.
-2. Retrieve information for the call (this Code Snippet).
+2. Retrieve information for the call (this code snippet).